 Here’s what I picked to serve a party of 12 and why.

-- Veroni Antipasti Charcuterie Sampler, $12.99 for 24 ounces: There’s no better way to experience and experiment with specialty meats than a party platter.
+- Veroni Antipasti Charcuterie Sampler, $12.99 for 24 ounces: Party platters are a no-brainer for experimenting with specialty meats.
 I like to arrange one or two meats on the board at the start, then replace with new varieties as I replenish the board throughout the night.
 This sampler from Costco has five different types of meats — speck, smoked prosciutto, coppa, salame Toscano, and salame Calabrese.

-- Kirkland Signature Cheese Flight, $24.99 for 1.8 pounds: Costco’s cheesemongers compiled a set of five cheeses from cave-aged cheddar to Tuscan-rubbed Fontal.
+- Kirkland Signature Cheese Flight, $24.99 for 1.8 pounds: Costco’s cheesemongers compiled a set of five cheeses, including cave-aged cheddar and Tuscan-rubbed Fontal.

-- La Terra Fina Spinach Artichoke & Parmesan Dip, $9.89 for 31 ounces: Everyone’s favorite, spinach dip, but extra (with Parmesan!) for the season.
+- La Terra Fina Spinach Artichoke & Parmesan Dip, $9.89 for 31 ounces: Everyone Costco member’s favorite, spinach dip, but extra (with Parmesan!) for the season.
 Transfer the creamy dip from the big-box packaging to a small serving bowl for an artful display.